apurvns/FFmigo/DISTRIBUTION_README.md

 3. Launch FFMigo from Applications folder

 ### Manual Installation
-1. Copy the `FFMigo` folder to your desired location
+1. Copy the `FFMigo.app` bundle to your Applications folder
-2. Make it executable: `chmod +x FFMigo/FFMigo`
-3. Run: `./FFMigo/FFMigo`
+2. Launch from Applications folder or Finder

 ## Requirements
 - macOS 10.14 or later